jenkins-x/jx-docs/content/en/docs/labs/jxl.md

 * helm 3 is used
 * we use lighthouse and tekton for CI/CD

+notes:
+* main development has been done using GitHub and Google Container Engine (GKE) but OSS contributions have been helping to validate and fix issues using other platforms.

 ## How jxl is built

 We are trying to take a microservices approach to creating improvements to Jenkins X inside the Labs.